AKRO Investors Have Opportunity to Lead Akero Therapeutics, Inc. Securities Fraud Lawsuit

-LOS ANGELES, May 21, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Akero Therapeutics, Inc. ("Akero" or the "Company") (NASDAQ: AKRO).
+LOS ANGELES, May 24, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Akero Therapeutics, Inc. ("Akero" or the "Company") (NASDAQ: AKRO).

 Class Period: September 13, 2022 – October 9, 2023